 Introduction

-This form provides the mechanism for accepted ExTLs and ExCBs to declare their capability to conduct testing, assessment or issue IECEx Certification to new Standards or revised editions of Standards not yet part of an ExTL’s and ExCB’s scope.
+This form provides the mechanism for accepted ExTLs and ExCBs to declare their capability to conduct testing, assessment or issue IECEx Certification to new Standards or revised editions of Standards not yet part of an ExTL’s and ExCB’s scope and to apply for a scope extension to include these.

+This form also provides the mechanism for accepted ExTLs to declare the capability of their associated accepted Additional Testing Facilities (ATFs) to conduct testing to new Standards or revised editions of Standards not yet part of the scope of the ATF.